leonyhenn/speech_recognizing/README.md

 Use Gaussian Mixture Models to classify and identify speakers and Kaldi, GSI to do word-by-word speech recognition, with Levenshtein function to do performance evaluation.

 Comprehensive description of this project is [here](https://github.com/leonyhenn/speech_recognizing/blob/master/CSC401_A3.pdf)

+I got 100% on this assignment.
+It works perfectly.